Temperature dependence of the long-term annealing behavior of neutron irradiated diodes from 8-inch p-type silicon wafers: Devices under test

 Each sample is placed on a custom-designed 2-layer PCB with electrically conductive silver paint and wire-bonded to gold contact pads of SMA readout connectors.
 The high voltage is applied to the diode’s backside, while the n+ implant is grounded through the readout circuit.
 The implant is surrounded by a guard ring, which is grounded during the measurements.
 In order to control the temperature of the diode, in the following referred to as device under test (DUT), during measurements and annealing steps, a PT1000 resistor is glued close to the DUT.

-Between measurements, the samples are annealed in either a dedicated oven on pre-heated copper blocks for $(30\pm0.5)^\circ$C, $(40\pm0.5)^\circ$C or $(60\pm0.5)^\circ$C, in a temperature stabilized cleanroom at an average temperature of $(20.5\pm1)^\circ$C or a dedicated refrigerator running at an average temperature of $(5.5\pm1.5)^\circ$C. Temperatures are monitored through temperature and humidity sensors placed in the cleanroom and the fridge or recorded with a logger using the PT1000 for the sensors in the oven.
+Between measurements, the samples are annealed in either a dedicated oven on pre-heated copper blocks for $(30\pm0.5)^\circ$C, $(40\pm0.5)^\circ$C or $(60\pm0.5)^\circ$C, in a temperature stabilized cleanroom at an average temperature of $(20.5\pm1)^\circ$C or a dedicated refrigerator running at an average temperature of $(5.5\pm1.5)^\circ$C. Temperatures are monitored through dedicated temperature and humidity sensors placed in the cleanroom and the fridge.
+For the oven annealing, it was recorded with a logger using the PT1000 glued next to the sensors for one of the placed samples.

 During irradiation, the sensors are not cooled and can warm up from the steady state around $20-25^\circ$C to temperatures of around $50^\circ$C \cite{cindro2019measurement}.
 An uncertainty of $5^\circ$C is assumed for the maximum temperature.
 Therefore, non-negligible annealing occurs already during irradiation, which is accounted for by calculating the equivalent annealing time at a certain temperature, assuming all annealing happened after the full fluence was delivered.
 For the initial analysis, this was done using the parameters of the Hamburg model \cite{Moll:2018fol}.
 After recording all data and extracting the same parameters for the currently used p-type sensors and fluence range of this study (described in detail in Section \ref{sec:Neff}), the calculation of the in-reactor annealing was re-evaluated to correct the offset, which resulted in a shift especially for the low annealing temperatures.
 A comparison of the initial annealing times at $60^\circ$C annealing obtained with the established and revised parameters is shown in Table ~\ref{tab:Overview}.
 The results presented in the following sections are using the corrected offsets for all annealing temperatures.
 Between measurements or annealing steps, the sensors are kept in a freezer at $-18^\circ$C to limit uncontrolled annealing.